qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

    larger layers, you will see animated icon |mIconImport| in front of new layer item until the import finishes.

-It is optional, if raster data in a different CRS will be reprojected using :guilabel:`Approximate` (fast) or :guilabel:`Exact` (precise) transformation and if a link to the source raster is created (using r.external) if the source data are in the same CRS and the format is known to GDAL.
-You can set these options in :guilabel:`Browser` tab in :ref:`grass_options`.
+Where raster data are in different CRS, they can be reprojected using an :guilabel:`Approximate` (fast) or :guilabel:`Exact` (precise) transformation.
+If a link to the source raster is created (using r.external), the source data are in the same CRS and the format is known to GDAL, the source data CRS will be used.
+You can set these options in the :guilabel:`Browser` tab in :ref:`grass_options`.

-If a source raster had more bands, a new GRASS map is created for each layer with **.<band number>** suffix and group of all maps with |mIconRasterGroup| icon is created.
-External rasters have different icon |mIconRasterLink|.
+If a source raster has more bands, a new GRASS map is created for each layer with **.<band number>** suffix and group of all maps with |mIconRasterGroup| icon is created.
+External rasters have a different icon |mIconRasterLink|.

 .. _managing_grass_data: